ereedsanchez/CritterCam/README.md

+This repository is a work in progress...

-# Critters
+# CritterCam
-CritterCams at Black Rock Forest.
+CritterCam at Black Rock Forest.
 A solar powered forest video hack for Wyze Cams.

 ### Purpose
 This repository is a ecological technology based art project by Edwin Reed-Sanchez, Garrett Huff, Tony Baizan, and Scott La Point.